DanielAtias610/ISIC2024-Skin-Cancer-Detection-with-3D-TBP/README.md

 ## Project Overview

-This repository contains the code and methodologies for detecting skin cancer using 3D Total Body Photography (3D-TBP) images.
-The project is inspired by the ISIC 2024 Kaggle Challenge, focusing on identifying malignant lesions from 3D-TBP images.
+This repository contains the code and methodologies for detecting skin cancer using cropped 3D Total Body Photography (3D-TBP) images.
+The project is inspired by the ISIC 2024 Kaggle Challenge, focusing on identifying malignant lesions from cropped 3D-TBP images.
 Our approach leverages deep learning models, data augmentation, and metadata integration to improve classification accuracy while minimizing computational demands.
 ## Key Features
-- **Pre-trained Models**: ResNet, GoogLeNet, and MobileNetV2.
+- **Pre-trained Models**: ResNet50, GoogLeNet, and MobileNetV2.
 - **Handling Class Imbalance**: Uses data augmentation and undersampling techniques.
 - **Multimodal Approach**: Combines both image and metadata for enhanced classification.
 - **Partial AUC**: Evaluates model performance above an 80% true positive rate.